 Separation of focus-areas are known to increase effectiveness, but are said to be for experts only.
 I disagree completely – the big languages just don’t have good support for defining the separations of concerns.

 For example, the concepts of loops is well-known to all programmers, but OpenCL and CUDA have broken with that.
 Instead of using huge loops, those languages describe what has to be done at one location in the data and what the data is to be processed.
 From what I see, this new type of loop is getting abandoned in higher level languages, while it is a good design pattern.

 I would like to discuss separation of compute and transfer from the rest of the code, to show that this will improve the quality of code.

-Separation of compute
+Separation of compute from repetition